FOURIER SERIES

 Fourier series in interval (0,T)

-General fourier series of a periodic piecewise continous function having period
+General fourier series of a periodic piecewise continous function

 is